ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 Create a complete custom binding or only `import` the components you need and optimize your bundle size!

+- `ErrorFallback` shows error for exceptions during of a widget rendering, when not set turns of the error boundary
 - `RootRenderer` main wrapper around everything
 - `GroupRenderer` wraps any object that is not a widget
 - `pluginStack` is the widget plugin system, this wraps all widgets individually